7 Types of Digital Marketing Materials You Must Have

 Connect to them and build a relationship through personalised email marketing.

 Send your audience emails that are specific and personalised.
-If you sell pet food and someone signs up for a lead magnet related to dogs, you may think twice about sending them information related to cats.
+If you sell pet food and someone signs up for a lead magnet related to dogs, you may think twice about sending them information about cats.

 Some regular emails you can send are: